 Subsequently, these infected nodes recover at a rate of $\gamma$.
 This process continues until there are no infected nodes remaining in the network.
 For simplicity, the recovery rate is fixed at $\gamma = 1.0$ throughout the study.
 The subsequent analysis focuses on two key observables: the fraction of infected nodes $i(t) = I(t)/N$ and the fraction of recovered nodes $r(t) = R(t)/N$ at time $t$.
-These two quantities are direct indicators of the network's epidemic spreading capability.
+These two quantities are direct indicators of the network's epidemic spreading ability.
 To compute these measures, we employ the EoN$\footnote{\url{https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks}}$(Epidemics on Networks) module, which is a Python package specifically designed to model spreading dynamics such as SIS and SIR processes on networks.
 To minimize statistical fluctuations, all values of $i(t)$ and $r(t)$ reported in this study are obtained by averaging the results over 100 independent simulation runs for each network and its corresponding subnetwork.
-In the subsequent simulations, the node removal ratio is set to $q = 1 - 1/2^l$ ($q$ can also be adjusted to other values between 0 and 1 according to the scenario).
-This implies that the resulting subnetwork retains $1/2^l$ of the original network's nodes.
-Here, $l$ is a non-negative integer, where $l = 0$ corresponds to the case with no node removal, i.e., the original network.